surajiitd/Literature-Survey/How_do_I_read_a_Research_Paper.md

 4. then read Introduction.
 5. Read all of it from start.
   - Ques2.How are they better than the previous methods?
-  - Ques3.Method?
+  - Ques3.Proposed Method
   - Ques4.How do they do it?
   - Ques5.What have they not done?
   - Ques6.Key Take away for us:

-Guideline:
+NOTE:
 - You have to answer the questions and answer in your own words without looking at the paper, and write in `Notion` page.
 - Annotate the paper online using Xournal++ (along with making notes in notion).
 - In Notion, write everything in your own words. later export Notion_page as md to github.